programmingpizza/Handwritten-Text-Recognition--Framework-Comparison/README.md

 ## Getting Started

+We are working with MNIST dataset.
-Download the dataset from https://archive.ics.uci.edu/ml/datasets/optical+recognition+of+handwritten+digits Install all the required librabries
+Install all the required librabries

 ### Prerequisites
 Scikit Learn
 TensorFlow
 Pytorch
-Amazon Gluon
+Apache MXNET with Amazon Gluon

 ## Built With
 Python 3.6